- ✓ Check Availability

-A lush county of rolling hills and deep green fields, Worcestershire, perched on either side of the M5 motorway has much to recommend a visit.
-Book a room in one of the best places to stay in Worcestershire in springtime and you’ll find apple and pear orchards spilling delicately-scented pink and white blossom over paths and country roads, freshly picked asparagus (imported by the Romans) from the Vale of Evesham served dripping with warm hollandaise sauce in gastropubs and splendid walks on offer in the remains of ancient woodlands scattered across the countryside.
+Worcestershire, a lush county of rolling hills and deep green fields perched on either side of the M5 motorway, has much to recommend a visit.
+Book a room in one of the best places to stay in Worcestershire during springtime and you’ll find apple and pear orchards spilling delicately scented pink and white blossom over paths and country roads.
+Head to a gastropub and tuck into freshly picked asparagus from the Vale of Evesham, served dripping with warm hollandaise sauce, and wander off on splendid walks into the remains of ancient woodlands scattered across the countryside.

-The city of Worcester has plenty of fascinating history to explore, including the cathedral – though it’s best to plan out a trip in advance so you’re not hijacked by the less attractive bits of the modern city centre.
+The city of Worcester has plenty of fascinating history to explore, including the cathedral – though it’s best to plan out a trip in advance so you don't find yourself ambling around the less attractive bits of the modern city centre.

 And then there’s the beautiful Malvern Hills in the south of the county, offering great hiking, riding and cycling, and the Elgar Route, a circular drive taking in more than 40 places associated with the composer's life and music, including his Birthplace at Lower Broadheath.

 Admire the extravagant villas of Great Malvern, tumbling down the eastern skirts of the hills, as well as the lovely stained-glass window dedicated to the composer in Worcester cathedral.
 What's more, be sure to take in the extraordinary views from those nine, round-topped Malvern Hills that rise without prelude, like a child's painting, from the Severn plain below.

 Broadway is a good base if you plan to take in the Cotswolds.
 It's charmingly pretty town in its own right, with plenty of boutique shops, galleries and eateries and it's right on the region's northern edge with easy access to all of its highlights.

 What Not To Miss